phalcon-orphanage/docs/pt/reference/forms.rst

             // Add a text element to capture the 'email'
             $this->add(new Text("email"));

-            // Add a text element to put a hidden csrf
+            // Add a text element to put a hidden CSRF
             $this->add(new Hidden("csrf"));
         }
     }